storj/docs/app/learn/page.md

 **Durability**

-Automate file repair and know that Reed-Solomon erasure coding enables the highest levels of durability for all files uploaded to Storj DCS.
+Automate file repair and know that Reed-Solomon erasure coding enables the highest levels of durability for all files uploaded to Storj.
 {% /quick-link %}

 {% quick-link %}